-- Failure to regain good standing. - A second instance of probation within the College. - Failure to demonstrate the potential for consistently safe and responsible nursing practice. - Likelihood that a student's condition or prior experience will adversely affect the student, other persons, the University, an agency or unit used for clinical practice, or the patients or clients served. - Failure in or withdrawal from a third nursing course, or a second clinical course.
+- 1. Failure to regain good standing. - 2.
+A second instance of probation within the College. - 3.
+Failure to demonstrate the potential for consistently safe and responsible nursing practice. - 4.
+Likelihood that a stu'ent's condition or prior experience will adversely affect the student, other persons, the University, an agency or unit used for clinical practice, or the patients or clients served. - 5.
+Failure in or withdrawal from a third nursing course, or a second clinical course.

 Termination from the program constitutes dismissal from the nursing program only.
-A student's status within the University is not affected, providing the University standards for good standing are met.
+A stu'ent's status within the University is not affected, providing the University standards for good standing are met.
 A student who has been notified of termination from the program may appeal for reinstatement through the College of Nursing and Health Sciences Dean's Office.